spiderkitten/Starbug/local/shinies.md

 ---

    <h2>Shinies!</h2>
-      <p>This is where you will find all the little collectables I have found around the place, or the cliques/fanlistings I have joined.
+      <p>This is where you will find all the little collectables I have found around the place, and the cliques/fanlistings I have joined.
 Everything should be linked to the source where possible.</p>

 <div class="freeze"> <!-- gifs start paused -->